The Zen of Seeing

 I often feel the same.
 I plan an hour of drawing and as soon I have everything organized, I feel intimidated by the object that I plan to draw.
 That is because I look at all the different colours, the twists, and turns and the difference in structure and oh…there is so much to see and draw, will I be able to catch all I see?

 All artists do something to get focussed.
-Do you listen to music that helps your to concentrate?
+Do you listen to music that helps you to concentrate?
 Do you take a few deep breaths?
-Or you drink tea with dark chocolate?
+Or you drink tea?
 I can only draw when my beloved family members are relaxed and happy.
 Only then I can withdraw and draw.

 How does this work for you?